 Canyon Country is open from mid-April to the end of October.
 They offer everything from no hookup tent sites to full-service electric, water, and sewer sites.
 Their 50+ sites and 7 cabins can be reserved up to a year in advance here.
 Canyon County also has a hiking trail leading to a PA Grand Canyon overlook.

 Stony Fork offers over 200 sites of the same range, 114 of them being full hookup sites.
 Cabins are also available, but you’ll need to bring your own linens.
 Though a few minutes further from Pine Creek Gorge, this campground is larger and offers more variety in amenities.

 Cabins and Cottages

 Endless options for cabins can be found along Route 6 and the surrounding areas.
-Airbnb and VRBO offer some booking options, while others prefer to book directly.

 Many of the cabins are beautifully situated along the water.
 Pet-friendly and group options are plentiful as well.